katerebekah/csharp-dotnet-milestones/2-command-line-applications/exercises/CLI_SAVING_CONSTANTS.md

 Your application should accept the following commands:

 - `quit` and `exit` - exits the program
-- `lastq` - prints the last entered command or expression even it was unsuccessful.
+- `lastq` - prints the last entered command or expression **even if it was unsuccessful**.

 ### Constant Expressions

-Constants have one character lenght names that holds a positive or negative integer.
-Your application should support the following expressions and commands:
+Constants have one character length names that holds a positive or negative integer.Relative to constant, your our application should support the following expressions and commands:

 - `a = 4` - creates an entry in the database where `a` is `4`
 - `clear a`, `remove a` and `delete a` - removes the saved entry for `a` from the database